Tom-Whi/tom-whi.github.io/_posts/2022-08-08-deploying-vm-with-bicep.md

 I wanted to document an easy example to show how to use Bicep and deploy something simple.

-I've tried to simplify the steps from the MS Guide and and included steps for deploying using the Cloud Shell.
+I've tried to simplify the steps from the MS Guide and included steps for deploying using the Cloud Shell.
 Of course this is possible via PowerShell on a local machine but avoids those additional steps to focus on Bicep and the output it generates.